Security Deposits - Information for Renters

 NOTE: The landlord must be given at least (ten) days from the time s/he is served in which to answer the Summons if you are suing in County Court.
 If you are suing in Small Claims Court, the Notice, Claim, and Summons to Appear must be served on the landlord at least 15 days before the court date.
 The landlord is served with a copy of the Summons and the Complaint, and a blank Answer form to use to file a response.
 The Clerk will put the return date on the Summons.

 You should go to the Court on the return date to see if your landlord responds.
 If s/he does, the County Court will generally set a date for further action on the case, leading up to a trial of the case.
 If you are suing in Small Claims Court your trial will be on the same day as the return date.
 If the landlord does not appear, you can ask the Court to grant you what you have requested in the Complaint.
 In some Courts, a free mediator must be present, and the Judge may require you to meet with the mediator.

 What do I need when I go to Court? +

 If the case is going to trial, it is important to be prepared.

 1) You must be able to show you have paid all amounts due, including the Security Deposit, and that you have not damaged the residence beyond normal wear and tear.
-Gather written evidence, including copies of the lease, cancelled checks, damage deposits, letters, replies, photos and any videos from your move in and move out.
+Gather written evidence, including copies of the lease, cancelled checks, damage deposits, letters, replies, photos and any videos from your move in and move out, and bring witnesses who can testify to the condition.
 Make copies of the demand letter and the return receipt from the post office.